Updated on July 19, 2022

 }

-We’ve added @Injectable() decorator to our service.
+We’ve added the @Injectable() decorator to our service.
 It marks a class as available to an injector for instantiation.
-We’ll inject it to our component further.
+We’ll inject it into our component further.

-Currently, it returns resolved promise with hardcoded data.
-But you can load data from the server side and return promise.
-We will discuss it a little closer below.
+Currently, it returns the resolved promise with hard-coded data.
+But you can load data from the server side and return the promise.
+We will discuss it in more detail below.

 @Injectable()